Low Level API¶

 pattern.

-The Watchdog API is delivered with a Generic C implementation on which the platform must
+The Watchdog API is delivered with a Generic C implementation on which the VEE Port must

 depend.
 This implementation relies on functions that need to be implemented by engineers in a driver.